proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

-Data intended for visualization are commonly stored in array-like containers that include metadata -- namely `xarray.DataArray`, `pandas.DataFrame`, and `pandas.Series`.
+Scientific data is commonly stored in array-like containers that include metadata -- namely, `xarray.DataArray`\ s, `pandas.DataFrame`\ s, and `pandas.Series`.
 When matplotlib receives these objects, it simply ignores the associated metadata.
-To create plots that are labeled with the metadata, you must use the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` tools instead.
+To create plots that are labeled with the metadata, you must use the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands instead.

 This approach is fine for quick plots, but not ideal for complex ones.
 It requires learning a different syntax from matplotlib, and tends to encourage using the `~matplotlib.pyplot` interface rather than the object-oriented interface.
-These tools also include features that would be useful additions to matplotlib in their own right, without requiring special containers and a separate interface.
+The ``plot`` commands also include features that would be useful additions to matplotlib in their own right, without requiring special containers and a separate interface.

 .. rubric:: Solution